 2 For the purposes of this section a man who lives with or is habitually in the company of a prostitute, or who exercises control, direction, or influence over a prostitute's movements in a way which shows he is aiding, abetting or compelling her prostitution with others, shall be presumed to be knowingly living on the earnings of prostitution, unless he proves to the contrary.

-Mr Greaves was convicted of both living on the earnings of prostitution (implicitly that of a female) and of living on the earnings of male prostitution.
+Mr Greaves, ++who was disabled++, was convicted of both living on the earnings of prostitution (implicitly that of a female) and of living on the earnings of male prostitution.
 Tan was sentenced to six months and "deprived of property rights in apparatus found at such premises"; Mrs Greaves was sentenced to 18 months, the same deprivation of property rights and a fine of £10,000; Mr Greaves was sentenced to 12 months – Mrs Greaves to serve her time in a women's prison.
 All were released pending appeal which took place in December 1982 and February 1983.

 The appeal court quashed Mr Greaves' conviction of living on the earnings of (female) prostitution.
 However all other appeals against conviction were dismissed, but appeals against sentence were upheld and the custodial sentences were suspended for two years.
-The judges agreed that the convictions of Mr and Mrs Greaves depended on the assertion that Gloria was still man.
+The judges agreed that the convictions of Mr and Mrs Greaves depended on the assertion that Gloria was still a man.
 They cited the precedent of Corbett v.
 Corbett (1970), and considered but rejected the contention that

 "for the purposes of s 30 of the Sexual Offences Act 1956 and s 5 of the Sexual Offences Act 1967 another test should be applied; that, if the person had become philosophically or psychologically or socially female, that person should be held not to be a man for the purposes of the sections and that, on this basis, the evidence was inconclusive and the counts ought to have been withdrawn from the jury".They continued: